youkaithegreat/hireourgacohort/READMEV2.md

         --through these three steps, you have succesfully saved, confirmed and uploaded a file into the OG repo.
         --COOL STUFF

+        NOTE.2--> IF YOU ARE WORKING ON A FILE, BE SURE TO CREATE A PULL REQUEST ON GITHUB, AFTER YOU HAVE SUCCESFULLY GIT ADDED, COMMITED AND PUSHED.
+YOUR UPDATED FILE WILL NOT SHOW UP ON THE MAIN REPO UNLESS YOU CREATE A PULL REQUEST DIRECTLY ON GITHUB.

        sources: https://docs.github.com/en/get-started/quickstart/fork-a-repo
        https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork